kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 Directly downgrade from a feature-enabled deployment to a version that does not understand the new field is not supported.
 Disable the feature-gate first, then downgrade.

+If CSI driver is re-configured after using this feature (e.g. credential removed from node), that should be reverted before downgrading.

 ### Version Skew Strategy